 Dieser Artikel ist in der ausgewählten Sprache nicht verfügbar.

-From the 15th century until the period of partition, the town was the seat of a castellany and an administrative district.
-Chelm became a capital city and a very important religious centre.
+From the 15th century until the Partitions, the town was the seat of a castellany and an administrative district.
+Chełm became a capital city and an important religious centrer of the region.

-In the middle of the 17th century, Chelm was destroyed by the Cossack’s, Swedish and Moscow’s army.
+In the middle of the 17th century, Chełm was destroyed by the Cossack, Swedish and Muscovite armies.

-During the Kosciuszko Insurrection, in 1794, on the outskirts of the town, a bloody battle between general Jozef Zajaczek army and the Russian army took place.
+During the Kosciuszko Uprising in 1794, a bloody battle took place between general Jozef Zajaczek army and the Russian army on the outskirts of the town.

-Prior to partition, Chelm played a significant role in the Republic of Poland[1.4] .
-However, the third partition of Poland diminished the significance of Chelm.
-It was provoked, among others, by the liquidation of the Chelm district[1.5] .
+Prior to the Partitions, Chełm played a significant role in the Republic of Poland[1.4] .
+However, the third partition of Poland diminished the town's significance.
+This was the result of the liquidation of the Chelm district, among other factors.[1.5]

 In 1810, the number of inhabitants diminished to 1,792.
-After the Congress of Vienna in 1815, Chelm was no longer the district capital as Krasnystaw replaced its position as the capital.
+After the Congress of Vienna in 1815, Chełm was no longer the district capital, as Krasnystaw replaced its former position.

 During Nazi occupation, there were two camps for Soviet prisoners-of-war in the town.
 Chelm was liberated from Nazi occupation by the Soviet army in July 1944.
-On July 22, 1944, the Manifesto of the Polish Committee of National Liberation (PKWN) was proclaimed there.
-However, its text was personally amended by Joseph Stalin in Moscow[1.11] .
+On July 22, 1944, the Manifesto of the Polish Committee of National Liberation (PKWN) was proclaimed in the town.
+However, its text was personally amended by Joseph Stalin in Moscow.[1.11]

 [1.1] S. Warchoł, Nazwy miast Lubelszczyzny, Lublin 1964, p.
 35